DataTalksClub/machine-learning-zoomcamp/course-zoomcamp/10-kubernetes/code/plan.md

 ## 10.6 Deploying a simple service to Kubernetes

+* Create a simple ping application in Flask
 * Installing kubectl
 * Setting up a local Kubernetes cluster with Kind
 * Creating a deployment